Mile Repeats Made Simple: The Key Workout to Get Faster at Any Distance

 #5: Follow Your Workout

-Workouts are structured in particular ways and strategically incorporated at certain points in your training program to yield specific intended results.
+Workouts are structured in particular ways and strategically incorporated at certain points in your training program to achieve specific results.

 To reap the benefits of your workout, it’s critical that you follow the prescribed workout as closely as possible.
-For example, if your 10K training program has you slated to run 4 x 1 mile at threshold pace with 1 minute recovery, don’t try to be a “hero” and crush it by running goal race pace.
+For example, if your 10K training program has you slated to run 4 x 1-mile at threshold pace with 1-minute recovery, don’t try to be a “hero” and crush it by running 5k pace.

 #6: Cool Down

-Cooling down helps bring your heart rate and respiration rate back to baseline and can help reduce delayed-onset muscle soreness (DOMS) by keeping blood circulation to the muscle elevated.
+Cooling down helps bring your heart rate and breathing rate back to baseline and can reduce delayed-onset muscle soreness (DOMS) by maintaining elevated blood flow to the muscle.

 This brings oxygen and nutrients to repair muscle damage and helps facilitate the removal of metabolic waste products.